Kitware/ParaView/.gitlab/issue_templates/new-release.md

 ## Linux

 Run in client-server configuration with 4 server ranks.
 Run through the [Classroom Tutorials][classroom-tutorials].
 Try a few sources and filters in each section.
-Be sure to try the **Ghost Cell Generator** as well.
+Be sure to try the **Ghost Cells** filter as well.

 ## All other binaries